solo-io/thetool/README.md

 Commit:      7bff2ff6c6ee707d8c09100de0bb7f869bd7488d
 ```

-When you add a Gloo feature repository, it loads the file `features.json` in the root folder to
+When you add a gloo feature repository, it loads the file `features.json` in the root folder to
 find what features are available.
-It uses the file to identify the Gloo plugin folder and envoy
+It uses the file to identify the gloo plugin folder and envoy
 filter folder for the feature.

-To learn more about writing your own Gloo feature, please read the Gloo documentation.
+To learn more about writing your own gloo feature, please read the gloo documentation.